SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ..
 TODO: If and when Dave includes a section about this in the Guide,
     provide a link to the relevant section.

+``NSManaged``
+    Apply this attribute to a variable stored property of a class that inherits from ``NSManagedObject`` to indicate that the storage and implementation of the property are provided dynamically by Core Data at runtime based on the class's entity description (represented by an ``NSEntityDescription`` object) in the managed object model.

+..
+TODO: Send this paragraph to Doug and Ben Trumbil to verify this.

 ``objc``
     This attribute tells the compiler that a declaration is available to use in Objective-C code.
 You can apply this attribute to any declaration